2triplet/AvalancheOldSiteSource/README.md

 <img width="1024" height="267" alt="logo" src="https://github.com/user-attachments/assets/a5ef7417-49cd-4f5f-96cf-74fd51c89e16" />

-# Avalanche Site Source Code
+# Avalanche Old Site Source Code
-This Repo contains the alanbloxxr.xyz Site Source code, Google has flagged our site as "Not secure" and people have been claiming it as a Key logger.
+This Repo contains the old alanbloxxr.xyz Site Source code, Google has flagged our site as "Not secure" and people have been claiming it as a Key logger.
 I have open sourced this to prove people that it is not. a key logger.

 # Currently want to implement:
 - [ ] GameScripts and Joining